One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 Design a new Theme to replace the existing one. -

-The CI/CD YAML for deploying to GitHub Pages can also be written by AI, and it will guide you through the steps.
+The CI/CD YAML for deploying to GitHub Pages can also be written by AI, and it will guide you through the steps as well.

 -

-If you have new page design adjustments, please go back to Claude Design for modifications.
-After adjusting, download and replace the files in the directory; do not directly ask Claude Code to do it, as it lacks aesthetic sense.
+If you want to adjust the new page design, it is recommended to go back to Claude Design to modify the design draft.
+After adjusting, download it again and place it back in the directory; it is not recommended to ask Claude Code to do visual design directly, as it is not very good at aesthetics.

 Jekyll Plugins: